RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ### USB stick

-  - (ensure that your USB is formatted to FAT32)
+1. (ensure that your USB is formatted to FAT32)
-  - first create a folder called `retropie` on your USB stick
+2. first create a folder called `retropie` on your USB stick
-  - plug it into the pi and wait for it to finish blinking
+3. plug it into the pi and wait for it to finish blinking
-  - pull the USB out and plug it into a computer
+4. pull the USB out and plug it into a computer
-  - add the roms to their respective folders (in the `retropie/roms` folder)
+5. add the roms to their respective folders (in the `retropie/roms` folder)
-  - plug it back into the raspberry pi
+6. plug it back into the raspberry pi
-  - wait for it to finish blinking
+7. wait for it to finish blinking
+8. you can now remove the USB stick.
-  - refresh emulationstation by pressing F4, or choosing quit from the start menu
+9. refresh emulationstation by pressing F4, or choosing quit from the start menu

 ### SFTP